Opportunities and Activities

 Every year, the Department of Chemistry and Biochemistry has four Bayer Fellowships available.
 These fellowships pay a $2500 supplement per year for two years in addition to the Fellow’s stipend.
 Applicants to our PhD program will automatically be considered for a Bayer Fellowship.
 In addition, graduate assistants are encouraged to apply for nationally competitive fellowships.

 We encourage students to begin research as soon as possible and, indeed, students should approach faculty members to investigate beginning research as early as their freshman year.
-In addition, our summer research program is currently funded by the NSF/REU (2004-2015), NIH/SRE (2012-2016), and the NSF/S-STEM (2013-2017) programs, as well as the scholarship programs described above, the Department, the Bayer School, and individual research grants.
+In addition, our summer Undergraduate Research Program is currently funded by the NSF/REU (2004-2015), NIH/SRE (2012-2016), and the NSF/S-STEM (2013-2017) programs, as well as the scholarship programs described above, the Department, the Bayer School, and individual research grants.
 Each summer, approximately 40-45 students participate in summer research in our department.

 American Chemical Society Student Members

-Our ACS student members chapter is a social and service organization run by student ACS members, but open to all science majors.
-Membership has grown from 12 students (in 2008) to almost 70 students in 2013!
-Our student chapter of the ACS has received national awards for each of 23 years since 1988, culminating in the highest, “Outstanding”, award from the ACS national office in 2012.
-In 2012-2013, the chapter hosted 33 activities(!), including events as diverse as (1) a pi day event, on 3/14, to pie their favorite professors, (2) pizza parties, (3) a blood drive, (4) fundraising for charity, (5) organizing the 27th Annual ACS Student Members Symposium, (6) hosting speakers on resume writing and job opportunities in industry, and (7) fundraising for travel to scientific meetings.
+Our ACS student members’ chapter is a social and service organization run by student ACS members, but open to all science majors.
+Membership has grown from 12 students (in 2008) to almost 90 students in 2014!
+Our student chapter of the ACS has received national awards each year since 1988, culminating in the highest, “Outstanding”, award from the ACS national office in 2012 and 2013.
+During the 2012-2013 academic year, the chapter hosted 33 activities(!), including events as diverse as (1) a pi day fundraiser, on 3/14, to pie their favorite professors, (2) pizza parties, (3) a blood drive, (4) fundraising for charity, (5) organizing the 27th Annual ACS Student Members Symposium, (6) hosting speakers on resume writing and job opportunities in industry, and (7) fundraising for travel to scientific meetings.
+Through the ACS student members’ organization, our students learn the importance of serving others, while honing their leadership and communication skills.

 Travel to Scientific Meetings